Grants by the foundation

 2024 - Anti Poaching, Lower Zambezi, Zambia - donation of USD 21,500

-SwissAfrican Foundation will fill some funding gaps in the Law Enforcement budget 2024, helping to cover costs involved with the communications HQ at the CLZ basecamp and salaries / support for the Wildlife Police Officers stationed at Kulefu.
+The SwissAfrican Foundation has closed funding gaps in the 2024 Law Enforcement Budget and helped to cover the costs of the communication center at the CLZ base camp and the salaries of the Wildlife Police Officers stationed in Kulefu.

 2024 - Support the Rhino Monitoring in Botswana - Donation of USD 10'000